xluciadh/bio-volumentations/docs/source/index.rst

 `Bio-Volumentations` is an image augmentation and preprocessing package for 3D, 4D, and 5D biomedical images.

-It offers a wide range of transforms for volumetric images, an easy-to-use API, a neat Getting Started guide, and can be used to manipulate your image data in any context.
+The library offers a wide range of efficiently implemented transforms for volumetric images, an easy-to-use API, a neat Getting Started guide, and can be used to manipulate your image data in any context.

 .. toctree::